mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Central Configuration
 {{central}}

+The complete example code can be found in [examples/working-with-config/03-using-central-config.go](03-using-central-config.go).

 Although the configuration of a context can be done by a sequence of explicit calls to a configuration context